-- St Ethelbert's Catholic Primary School and Nursery is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - St Ethelbert's Catholic Primary School and Nursery will follow relevant guidance in Keeping Children Safe in Education 2022 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - St Ethelbert's Catholic Primary School and Nursery are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the school places a pupil with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
+- Lady Joanna Thornhill (Endowed) Primary School is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - Lady Joanna Thornhill (Endowed) Primary School will follow relevant guidance in Keeping Children Safe in Education 2022 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Lady Joanna Thornhill (Endowed) Primary School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.

-The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.
+- We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the school places a pupil with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child. - The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where the school organises work experience placements, we will follow the advice and guidance as identified in Part three of KCSIE 2022.